 Reputable service providers never ask their customers to enter passwords or credit card details by email or short message.

 Now that you know everything about phishing, carefully check emails carefully and avoid falling victim to this type of online attack.
-But aside from phishing, there are many types of social engineering attacks that are worth knowing about, so you can avoid them.
+But aside from this scam, many types of social engineering attacks are worth knowing about, so you can avoid them.
 Cybercriminals can be very creative!